-Information about the current license is displayed in the details pane of the Kaspersky Embedded Systems Security node of the Application Console.
+Information about the current license is displayed in the results pane of the Kaspersky Security node of the Application Console.
 A key can have the following statuses:

-- Checking the key status Kaspersky Embedded Systems Security is checking the applied key file or activation code and waiting for a response about the current key status. - License expiration date Kaspersky Embedded Systems Security has been activated until the specified date and time.
-The key status is highlighted in yellow in the following cases: - The license will expire in 14 days and no additional key has been applied. - The added key has been blacklisted and is about to be blocked. - License has expired Kaspersky Embedded Systems Security is not activated because the license has expired.
-The status is highlighted in red. - End User License Agreement has been violated Kaspersky Embedded Systems Security is not activated because the terms of the End User License Agreement have been violated.
-The status is highlighted in red. - Key is blacklisted The added key has been blocked and blacklisted by Kaspersky, for example, if the key has been used by third parties to activate the application illegally.
+- Checking the key status Kaspersky Security for Windows Server is checking the applied key file or activation code and waiting for a response about the current key status. - License expiration date Kaspersky Security for Windows Server has been activated until the specified date and time.
+The key status is highlighted in yellow in the following cases: - The license will expire in 14 days and no additional key has been applied. - The added key has been added to the denylist and is about to be blocked. - Application not activated Kaspersky Security for Windows Server is not activated because a key file or an activation code has not been applied.
+The status is highlighted in red. - License has expired Kaspersky Security for Windows Server is not activated because the license has expired.
+The status is highlighted in red. - End User License Agreement has been violated Kaspersky Security for Windows Server is not activated because the terms of the End User License Agreement have been violated.
+The status is highlighted in red. - Key is in denylist The added key has been blocked and added to the denylist by Kaspersky, for example, if the key has been used by third parties to activate the application illegally.
+The status is highlighted in red. - Subscription suspended The subscription has been suspended temporarily.
 The status is highlighted in red.
+You can renew the subscription at any time.